coingecko/cryptoformat/README.md

 Often an altcoin can be worth much less than $0.01 USD, and thus we need to format this value by providing more decimal places in the formatting to prevent losing precious information.

-`cryptoformat` also tries to handle different locales and currency formatting by deferring the work to the browser's [`Intl.NumberFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NumberFormat)
+`cryptoformat` also tries to handle different locales and currency formatting by deferring the work to the browser's [`Intl.NumberFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NumberFormat).
+If `Intl.NumberFormat` is not supported by the browser, `cryptoformat` provides a primitive fallback for currency display.

 ## Install